-This document was submitted to the Ministry of the Environment and Climate Change with the Source Protection Plan under section 22(16) of the Clean Water Act, 2006 and under section 43(1) of O. Reg.
+This document was submitted to the Ministry of the Environment, Conservation and Parks with the Source Protection Plan under section 22(16) of the Clean Water Act, 2006 and under section 43(1) of O. Reg.
 287/07.

-Before submission, this document was updated to reflect changes made to the Proposed Catfish Creek Source Protection Plan and to include a brief explanation of the effect, if any, of comments received during public consultation under section 41 of O. Reg.
-287/07 on the development of the Source Protection Plan.
+In preparation for submission, this document has been updated to reflect changes made to the draft updated Catfish Creek Source Protection Plan and to include a brief explanation of the effect, if any, of comments received during public consultation under section 41 of O. Reg.
+287/07 on the update of the Source Protection Plan.